 This will start an IP Rotation on cluster [CLUSTER-NAME].
 The master will be updated to serve on a new IP address in addition to the current IP address.
-GKE will then recreate all nodes to point to the new IP address.
+GKE schedule recreation of all nodes to point to the new IP address.
+If maintenence window is used, nodes are not recreated until a maintenance window occurs.
+See documentation https://cloud.google.com/kubernetes-engine/docs/how-to/ip-rotation on how to manually update nodes.
 This operation is long-running and will block other operations on the cluster (including delete) until it has run to completion.
 Do you want to continue (Y/n)?

 After you confirm, leave your shell open until the operation is complete.

-Once the control plane has been reconfigured, GKE automatically updates your cluster's nodes to use the new IP address.
+Once the control plane has been reconfigured, GKE schedules an update for your cluster's nodes to use the new IP address.
 Each node pool is marked as "requires recreation."
 GKE does not finish the IP rotation until the automatic recreation is complete.